-

 Timing Belt

-A timing belt connect the engine crankshaft with the camshaft(s) to time the opening and closing of the valves with the movement of the pistons.
-In some cars, an engine may get severely damaged if the timing belt brakes.
+The timing belt connects the engine crankshaft with the camshaft(s) to "time" the opening and closing of the valves with the movement of the pistons.
+The belt wears out over time and must be replaced in the recommended intervals.

 Transmission Range Switch

-In cars with an automatic transmission, the transmission range switch allows the starter operation only when a transmission is in Park or Neutral.
-The job of the transmission range switch is to tell the vehicle computer (PCM) which gear the transmission is in.
+In cars with an automatic transmission, the transmission range switch allows the starter operation only when the transmission is in Park or Neutral.
+The transmission range switch monitors which gear the transmission is in.

 Turbocharger